letsencrypt/website/docs/faq.md

 [<- Back to Documentation List](/docs/)

-## Are certificates from Let’s Encrypt trusted by my browser?

-For most browsers and operating systems, yes.
-See the [compatibility list](https://community.letsencrypt.org/t/trust-of-dst-root-ca-x3-and-isrg-root/) for more detail.

 ## When can I get a certificate from Let's Encrypt?

 Today!
 [Visit this page to get started](https://letsencrypt.org/getting-started/).